Get Garment Guides

 Most sleep experts agree that washing your sheets once per week is sufficient.
 With a weekly wash, you can remove any body oils, sweat, dead skin, and dust mites that may have accumulated since the last wash.

 On average, we spend over 50 hours sleeping in bed each week, so it is no surprise that clean sheets are essential for good sleep hygiene.
-But how often should you strip your bed sheets and wash them?
-The short answer is that it depends on several factors, from your habits to the type of bedding you own.
+But how often should you wash your bed sheets and strip them down for laundry?
+The short answer is that it depends on several factors, from your habits to the bedding types you own.

 This article will dive into all the details about how often you should wash your sheets and what factors to consider when creating your laundry schedule.
 We’ll also explore how to care for high-quality sheets, why some fabrics soften over time, and best practices for washing a range of bedding items.
 Let’s get started!